Last Updated on June 14, 2022

 Once they’re full, wring them out with cold water until the water runs clear and hang them to dry.
 Once they’re dry, you can throw them in your hamper to be washed with the next load of clothes, but do not tumble dry!

 I upcycled my bedroom “trash can” into a delicates hamper!
 This way all of the clothes that shouldn’t be put in the dryer are kept in one location.

 Wash the Thinx with cold water in your washing machine and then hang to dry.
-Because there are four layers in the crotch area it takes a little longer for them to dry.
-I like to set mine out in the sun and they'll dry in a flash!
+Because there are four layers in the crotch area, it takes a little longer for them to dry.
+I like to set mine out in the sun so they’ll dry in a flash!

 they give back: